SPantoja-Proj/macmini-homelab-tripleboot/README.md

 Ubuntu should now start normally.

+## 🎉 Your Finished

-🎉 You Now Have a Fully Installed External Ubuntu System
+`🎉 You Now Have a Fully Installed External Ubuntu System`

 Perfect for: